Metropolis Management Act 1855: Background

+Provisions

 The Metropolitan Board of Works

 The act constituted the Metropolitan Board of Works and provided that its members should be chosen by the parish vestries and district boards also constituted by the act.
 The first election of members was to take place on 12 December 1855.
 From 1857, one third of the board was to go out of office on the third Wednesday of June every year.
-The board was to take over the powers, duties and liabilities of the Metropolitan Commission of Sewers and the Metropolitan Buildings Office on 1 January 1856.
-Its area of responsibility was to be that designated by the Registrar General as London in the 1851 census.
+The board took over the powers, duties and liabilities of the Metropolitan Commission of Sewers and the Metropolitan Buildings Office.
+Its area of responsibility was to be that designated by the Registrar General as "London" in the 1851 census.

 Vestries and district boards

 The second tier of local government was to be based on the existing vestries of civil parishes in an area comprising parts of the counties of Middlesex, Kent and Surrey.

-Section 42 of the act dealt with the incorporation of vestries and district boards.

-Where single parishes became a local authority they were to have the title:
+Larger areas were allowed to elect specific vestries, and smaller areas were represented by appointed district boards.